sehrgutesoftware/laravel5-api/README.md

 ### Old Hooks (deprecated, please use Plugins)

 There are serveral hooks in the Controller which help you customizing its behaviour.
 All you need to do is implement the desired method in your controller.
-For details on the hooks please browse the code and refer to the [API Documentation](https://sehrgutesoftware.github.io/laravel5-api/api/).
+For details on the hooks please browse the code and refer to the [API Documentation v0.4.0](https://sehrgutesoftware.github.io/laravel5-api/api/v0.4.0).

 #### `makeModelMapping()`
 Dynamically customize the ModelMapping, for example based on Auth/Roles